-803.3.1 SUPERVISOR OBSERVATION SAMPLES See attachment: Supervisors Observation Example 1.pdf
+803.3.1 SUPERVISOR OBSERVATION SAMPLES

-See attachment: Supervisors Observation Example 2.pdf
+See attachment: Supervisors Observation Example 1.pdf

 The purpose of this policy is to prevent department members from being subjected to discriminatory harassment, including sexual harassment and retaliation.
 Nothing in this policy is intended to create a legal or employment right or duty that is not created by law.